matveynator/netchan/README.md

 4. the read acknowledgement returns to the sender;
 5. the temporary encoded copy is released.

-On the wire, this transition is represented by the sequence:
+On the wire, this transition is represented by:

 ```text
 DATA → PREPARED → DELIVERED → RELEASE